Fine Art Consignment in the time of COVID-19: How safe is your Art?

 Consignment

-To understand its meaning, our first port of call is with the Uniform Commercial Code (UCC).
+To understand its meaning, our first port of call is the Uniform Commercial Code (UCC).

 The UCC is widely adopted into state law in the United States, and it is the first point of departure for determining rights and obligations under fine art sales and consignments.